GeekyHacks/OOPSchoolLibrary/README.md

 - Open your Terminal in your VSCode.
 - Navigate to the desired directory[folder] to which you want to clone the repository to
-- [Copy & Paste] git clone you find in the code button https://github.com/GeekyHacks/OOPSchoolLibrary.git
+- git clone you find in the code button https://github.com/GeekyHacks/OOPSchoolLibrary.git

 ### Prerequisites